 - APERS contributory service cancelled by a refund of contributions

-- Time lost due to Workers' Compensation
+- Time lost due to an event covered by Workers' Compensation

-- Educational Leave time
+- Educational leave time

 - Service with a non-participating municipality (for members of APERS only)

 - Service with a federal agency (for members of APERS only)